-So, it’s surprising that in paid search accounts we see many companies making amateur mistakes that are killing the chances of getting good ROAS.
-Specifically, we’ve seen things like:
+So, it’s surprising that in paid search accounts we see many companies making serious mistakes that are wasting spend on ads with little opportunity of leading to conversions, which kills the chances of getting good ROAS.
+Specifically:

 - Targeting keywords without buying intent.
 With a lack of buying intent behind keywords, it becomes a guessing game to whether a keyword will actually convert or not, ultimately wasting spend.

 - Improper account structure.
-Using too many keywords per ad group or too general of ad text is a common practice but can drive up costs and the wrong landing page can cause high bounce rates and, therefore, a lack of leads.
+Using too many keywords per ad group or too general of ad text is a common practice but can drive up costs, plus, the wrong landing page can cause high bounce rates and, therefore, a lack of leads.

 - Too much automation.
 Automation can fail (and does) in a lot of ways — making it difficult to manage accounts properly and bring in quality leads.

-In this article, we’ll discuss the mistakes that we see in paid search accounts and then outline how we utilize our Pain Point SEO strategy, among other things, to solve them.
+In this article, we’ll discuss the above mistakes in more detail along with more common mistakes we see in paid search accounts.
+Then, we’ll outline how we utilize our high buying intent strategy, among other things, to solve them.

 This can happen for a variety of reasons, such as: